At the hospital, the neonatal intensive care unit (NICU) provides round-the-clock care for your premature baby.

 - Replenishing fluids.
 Your baby needs a certain amount of fluids each day, depending upon his or her age and medical conditions.
 The NICU team will closely monitor fluid, sodium and potassium levels to make sure that your baby's fluid levels stay on target.
-If fluids are needed, they'll be delivered through an intravenous (IV) line.
+If fluids are needed, they'll be delivered through an IV line.

-- Receiving a bood transfusion.
+- Receiving a blood transfusion.
 Because your preemie may have an underdeveloped ability to make his or her own red blood cells, a blood transfusion may be needed to raise blood volume — especially if your baby has had several blood samples drawn for various tests.

 Medications may be given to your baby to promote maturing and to stimulate normal functioning of the lungs, heart and circulation.
 Depending on your baby's condition, medication may include: